Betty Jane Rhodes: Early years

-Rhodes was born in Rockford, Illinois, on April 21, 1921.
+Rhodes was born in Rockford, Illinois on April 21, 1921.
 She began her broadcasting career when she was just eight years old.

 Career

 Film

 Before Rhodes appeared on screen, she worked in films as a ghost singer at RKO Pictures, earning $200 per week for supplying the voice for actresses who moved their lips, pretending to sing.

 Paramount Pictures signed Rhodes to her first film contract as an actress at age 15.
-She made her screen debut in the 1936 film, Forgotten Faces, in which she was credited as Jane Rhodes.
+She made her screen debut in the 1936 film Forgotten Faces in which she was credited as Jane Rhodes.
 In Forgotten Faces, Rhodes played an adopted daughter whose father, portrayed by Herbert Marshall, is arrested for killing a man with whom his wife was having an affair.

-This was followed by a co-starring role in the 1936 western, The Arizona Raiders.
-The film, in which she played the younger sister of Marsha Hunt's character, marked the first time that Rhodes sang in a movie.
+This was followed by a co-starring role in the 1936 western The Arizona Raiders.
+The film, in which she played the younger sister of Marsha Hunt's character, marked the first time Rhodes sang in a movie.

-By September 1936, Rhodes had signed a contract with Universal Pictures, which planned to have her in the lead female role in an upcoming Jungle Jim serial film.
+By September 1936, Rhodes had signed a contract with Universal Pictures, which planned to have her play the lead female role in an upcoming Jungle Jim serial film.
 The six-year contract called for payments of $1,000 per week.

-Rhodes was widely known to wartime movie audiences for her debut performance of the classic song, "I Don't Want To Walk Without You", in Sweater Girl in 1942.
+Rhodes was widely known to wartime movie audiences for her debut performance of the classic song, "I Don't Want To Walk Without You", in the 1942 film Sweater Girl.
 In 2012, Tom Vallance of The Independent wrote of Rhodes' performance, "Her place in the history of popular song is secured by her having introduced on screen one of the great songs of wartime longing, "I Don't Want To Walk Without You."

 Radio

 Rhodes first sang on the air on children's programs in Berkeley, California.
-When she was 12 years old, she sang on The Laff Clinic on KHJ in Los Angeles and joined in the program's comedy elements.
+When she was 12, she sang on The Laff Clinic on KHJ in Los Angeles and joined in the program's comedy elements.
 She also performed on several variety programs on KHJ.
 In 1934, she joined the staff of KFWB, also in Los Angeles.
 By August 14, 1934, she was top-billed on KWFB's Jubilee music and comedy program.
-In the summer of 1936, she sang on a program that featured Johnny Green and his orchestra.
+In the summer of 1936, she sang on a program featuring Johnny Green and his orchestra.

 Rhodes' first nationwide broadcast exposure came in the summer of 1940 when she sang on the Fred Allen Show during its three-week stay in Hollywood.
-She had her own weekly show on NBC during the 1950s, which aired on Saturday nights.
-Her appearances, as well as other early television roles, earned her the nickname, "The First Lady of Television."
+She had her own weekly show Saturday nights on NBC during the 1950s.
+Her appearances, as well as other early television roles, earned her the nickname "The First Lady of Television."
 Rhodes also sang in cabaret until the 1960s.

-Rhodes was the regular singer on the radio show Meet Me at Parky's, the series starring Harry Einstein as his character Parkyakarkas.
+Rhodes was the regular singer on the radio show Meet Me at Parky's, a series starring Harry Einstein as his character Parkyakarkas.
 She portrayed Betty, the singer at Parky's restaurant.

 Nightclub

-When she was 14 years old, Rhodes sang at the Cocoanut Grove nightclub in Los Angeles.
+Rhodes sang at the Cocoanut Grove nightclub in Los Angeles when she was 14.